It's time to stop shaming poor people for what they buy with food stamps

 One would think from the NYT article that all the good folks favor the restrictions, and all the bad folks oppose.
 O'Connor didn't say that the list of supporters for such proposals also includes conservative critics of SNAP, who sometimes include such proposals in an agenda that also has budget cuts, nor that the list of opponents includes anti-hunger organizations, who are concerned that the proposals would increase program stigma and food insecurity by discouraging participation among eligible people.

 Wilde argues that soda restrictions in SNAP are worth considering—not in a knee-jerk way, but rather after seeing what happens in a carefully constructed pilot project.
 If the results suggest that soda restrictions end up reducing the quality of participants' diets by driving them out of the SNAP program, the idea should be scrapped, he says.
 And if it results in people making healthier purchases, then restrictions make sense—especially if packaged with incentives to buy more vegetables and fruit.
+(Early evidence suggests that soda taxes, another policy tool for improving diets, might be effective as well.)

 Such a dispassionate approach is difficult, he suggests, because of the "poisoned partisan struggle" over whether a robust safety net is worth having at all.
 And O'Connor's piece, I fear, added more heat than light to the debate.